 - We should weep and grieve in the same way for the many other people who are being hurt or killed during these demonstrations, especially for those who are placing themselves in harm’s way to keep others from harm.

 - Pray for former officer Derek Chauvin.
 He has done something God did not design any of us to do: he has taken a human life.
 Whatever legal consequence he justly experiences, the guilt of killing another man is a burden he will have to bear on his conscience for the rest of his life.
-Pray that God would give him grace to turn to God, repent and grieve deeply over his sin and confess it to the Floyd family.
+Pray that God would give him grace to turn to Christ, repent and grieve deeply over his sin and confess it to the Floyd family.

 - Pray for the Floyd family and all those who have lost loved ones in similar situations and in the recent riots, asking God to give them grace to find freedom and peace through forgiveness.

 - Pray that God would give all of us the humility, courage and wisdom to fight against the societal dynamics that fuel these kinds of tragic events.
 Even though progress has been made in recent decades, the vestiges of racial inequality continue to haunt our land.
-Subtle and overt racism, family breakdown, educational and economic barriers, higher crime rates and higher rates of arrest, incarceration and killing within the Black community are issues that grieve the heart of God and undermine a civil society.
+Subtle and overt racism, family breakdown, fatherless homes, educational and economic barriers, higher crime rates and higher rates of arrest, incarceration and killing within the Black community are issues that grieve the heart of God and undermine a civil society.

 - In particular, pray that God will give people grace to stop pointing at the specks in other people’s eyes and to humbly seek to see the logs in their own eyes (Matt.
 7:1-5).
 Blaming others immobilizes us; seeing ourselves as responsible human beings who, by God’s grace, can change our choices, invigorates us.